 When you're running several projects at once, resource planning can be tricky.
 You have to figure out how many resources are needed for each project and then make sure those resources are available exactly when they're needed.

 How does it compare to planning resources for a single project?

 Instead of a single team, you'll need to know how does the capacity look like across the entire comapny and see the dependencies between resource utilization in different projects.

 Below I suggest a couple of tools that can help with this.

 Projects progress report

-Resource allocation solutions like Primetric provide detailed reports showing the progress of your project together with utilization of your employees based on the logged working time.
+Resource planning software like Primetric provide detailed reports showing the progress of your project together with utilization of your employees based on the logged working time.

 Thanks to such reports, you’ll never lose track of your projects’ progress.